Planning for VELOS Guide Source |

 cryptos Enable crypto devices for the tenant.

-gateway User-specified gateway for the tenant mgmt-ip.
+gateway User-specified gateway for the tenant static mgmt-ip.

 image User-specified image for tenant.